 Akagera National Park is Central Africa’s largest protected wetland and the last remaining refuge for savannah-adapted species in Rwanda.

 Akagera is almost unrecognisable today compared to just 20 years ago when it was on the verge of being lost forever.
-While peace was finally restored in the 1990s after the 1994 Genocide against Tutsis, Akagera’s demise was just beginning.
-Refugees returning to Rwanda after the genocide were still battling for their own survival and turned to the forests for timber, wildlife for protein and the wild savannahs for their livestock.
+While peace was finally restored in the 1990s after the 1994 Genocide, Akagera’s demise was just beginning.
+Refugees returning to Rwanda after the genocide were still battling for their own survival and turned to the forests for timber, wildlife for protein and the wild savannas for their livestock.
 Lions were hunted to local extinction, rhinos disappeared, and the park’s wildlife was displaced by tens of thousands of long-horned cattle.
 Biodiversity was practically lost, and with it so was employment and tourism.
-The park’s value was diminished to the point of not existing at all.
-Which makes where Akagera is today, with its story of revival, even more remarkable.
+The park’s value was virtually diminished, which makes its story of revival even more remarkable.

 Tourism!
-Along with wildlife conservation and community engagement, tourism is a key driver in unlocking the much-needed economic benefits that lead to a brighter future for those that live around Akagera and in the region.
-We are looking forward to the opening of Magashi Camp, a five-star lodge, with Wilderness Safaris in 2019.
+Along with wildlife conservation and community engagement, tourism holds the key to continuing to unlock needed economic benefits leading to a brighter future for those that live around Akagera and in the region.
+The park also intends to maintain zero loss of elephants and rhinos to poaching through effective law enforcement and community engagement efforts.

 In late 2010, African Parks signed a joint management agreement with the Rwanda Development Board (RDB) establishing the Akagera Management Company (AMC) with board members from both the RDB and African Parks jointly managing the park.View Partners